avojak/replay/README.md

 ### Flatpak

-Flatpak is the preferred method of building Replay:
+Flatpak is the preferred method of building Replay to ensure that built-in cores and core info are included:

 ```bash
 $ flatpak-builder build com.github.avojak.replay.yml --user --install --force-clean